qld-gov-au/pattern-library/source/content-types/content-patterns/content-patterns.md

 Technical requirements:
 - The table must be laid out in a well-formed manner.
-- The *thead* and *tbody* sections must be declared.
+- The `thead` and `tbody` sections must be declared.
-- The *tfoot* section is optional and will not be used to sort data.
+- The `tfoot` section is optional and will not be used to sort data.
-- The table must be assigned a class name value of *data-table*
+- The table must be assigned a class name value of `data-table`.

 Best practice and usage:
 - Data tables are best used for tables where sorting is required or for tables with a row count exceeding twelve or more.